voxeet/comms-sdk-dotnet/docs/documentation/unity.md

 3. Make sure that the SDK is initialized and you can call SDK methods.
 For more information, see the the [Getting Started](./started.md) guide and [reference](/documentation/api/DolbyIO.Comms.Services.html) documentation.

-## MacOS Application Entitlements

-For MacOS Applications to capture audio, the `Info.plist` needs to be modified.
-Add those keys at the end of the Info.plist:
+4. To allow macOS applications to properly capture audio, open the `Info.plist` file and add the following keys at the end of the file:

 ```xml
 <key>com.apple.security.device.audio-input</key>